 As with any CBD product, choosing the perfect one for you is a matter of personal choice.
 There are a lot of options in the CBD topical market, so you will have to do some shopping around to find what works for you.
 We recommend finding a CBD cream that contains skin-loving ingredients like coconut oil, jojoba oil, and essential oils like lavender and rosehip.

 When it comes to the best CBD cream for pain, look out for a product containing cooling or warming ingredients.
-Also, you can look out for natural compounds with anti-inflammatory properties such as turmeric.
+Also, you can look out for natural compounds with ingredients such as turmeric.

 As always, shop around for a reputable brand that shows off third-party lab reports detailing the contents of the product.
 Good brands will have positive reviews from customers, too.
 If the cream works for someone else, it’s much more likely that it will help you.
 That said, be realistic and remember that CBD is not going to work the same way for everyone.